When did the chase for treasure change into archaeological research?

 Walled in alive in Antigua Guatemala

-In Antigua Guatemala, the former capital of Guatemala, there are the ruins of numerous Spanish colonial buildings.
-The magnificent churches in particular still attract visitors today.
-One of them is particularly fascinating, due to its peculiar structure and goosebump-inducing history: the church and convent of the Capuchin nuns.
-The convent was consecrated in 1736 and...
+In Antigua Guatemala, the former capital of Guatemala, there are numerous ruins of Spanish colonial buildings.
+The magnificent churches, in particular, still attract visitors today.
+One of them is particularly fascinating due to its peculiar structure and goosebump-inducing history: the Church and Convent of the Capuchin Nuns.
+The convent was consecrated in 1736 and originally...
 Continue Reading →

 Who burned the ships of Caligula? or: When Rome was almost displaced to Egypt

-Despite their extraordinary importance, the great public hardly knows the Nemi ships and their history.
-The reason is obvious: they no longer exist.
-Their story, however, is fascinating.
-These two ancient parade boats were gigantic constructions that Emperor Caligula had built in honour of the goddess Diana during his term of office, which lasted only...
+Despite their significant historical importance, the general public is hardly aware of the Nemi ships and their history.
+The reason for this is obvious: they no longer exist.
+However, their story is fascinating.
+These two ancient ceremonial boats were massive constructions that Emperor Caligula had built to honor the goddess Diana during his brief reign...
 Continue Reading →

 Did another Cleopatra die in the Villa of the Papyri?